OptiHive: Ensemble Selection for LLM-Based Optimization via Statistical Modeling: Methodology

 Given a problem description with input and output format specifications, we invoke an LLM to generate three sets: \begin{enumerate} \item Candidate Solvers $\bar{S}$.
-Each solver $s \in \bar{S}$ is function taking as input a problem instance $i$ and returning an optimization report with \textsc{infeasible} status if the instance admits no feasible solution, or the best solution found within the time limit at its corresponding objective value with either \textsc{optimal} or \textsc{time\_limit} status. \item Problem Instances $\bar{I}$.
+Each solver $s \in \bar{S}$ is a function taking as input a problem instance $i$ and returning an optimization report with \textsc{infeasible} status if the instance admits no feasible solution, or the best solution found within the time limit at its corresponding objective value with either \textsc{optimal} or \textsc{time\_limit} status. \item Problem Instances $\bar{I}$.
 The diversity of instances in $\bar{I}$ is encouraged by providing different random seeds in each prompt, and slightly varying the phrasing of the prompts, explicitly requesting feasible, infeasible, or random instances. \item Validity Tests $\bar{T}$.
 Each test $t \in \bar{T}$ is a function taking as input an instance-solution pair $(i, x)$ and returning \textsc{True} if and only if the solution $x$ is feasible for $i$ and its true objective value matches the reported objective value. \end{enumerate}

-All prompts are provided in the Appendix.
-Importantly, every component in $\bar{S}$, $\bar{I}$, and $\bar{T}$ is independent of other components, so that all components can be generated simultaneously with a single batch of prompts.
-Note that no additional calls to the LLM are required during subsequent steps, which is key to the low latency of our framework.
+All prompts are provided in Appendix A of the extended version of this paper.
+Importantly, every component in $\bar{S}$, $\bar{I}$, and $\bar{T}$ is independent of other components, so that all components can be generated simultaneously.
+The set $\bar{S}$ can be obtained using a more refined generation pipeline.
+In any case, no additional calls to the LLM are required during subsequent steps, which is key to the low latency of our framework.